WHAT ARE ORTHOTICS?

-Orthotics are devices placed inside the shoes with the purpose of restoring our natural foot function.
-Many common complaints such as heel pain, knee pain and lower back pain are caused by poor foot biomechanics.
+Orthotics are devices placed inside your shoes with the purpose of restoring our natural foot function helping aid your recovery.
+Many common complaints such as foot pain, knee pain, hip pain and lower back pain are caused by poor foot movement patterns.

 First of all, orthotics do a lot more than support the arches.
-Orthotics realign the feet and ankles, and restore deficient foot function.
+Orthotics help realign the feet and ankles if they are not in a normal position.
+They restore normal foot position and function.
 In addition, orthotics enable a more even weight distribution, taking pressure off sore spots (e.g. the heels, the ball of the foot, corns in between toes, and bunions).